offjangir/zebu_assignment/readme.md

 # Completing Zebu Intelligent Systems Assignment for Full Time Position

 Follow the Instructions for Setting Up and running the code.
-Make sure you have the right version of Ubuntu i.e Ubuntu 20.04 with ROS Melodic.
+Make sure you have the right version of Ubuntu i.e Ubuntu 20.04 with ROS Noetic.
-Remember only Mavros has been used in the python code using only rostopics and services of PX4 .
-No High level Serparate Library ahs been used such as dronekit, mavsdk python etc.

 <!--
 <div  align="center">
 <img src="./spiral.gif" width="350" alt/> -->